pivot-access-ltd/bma-offline-docs/src/how-to-manage-proxies-5168.md

 maas $PROFILE maas set-config name=http_proxy value=http://squid.example.com:3128/
 ```

-Enabling and disabling proxying per subnet is done via a boolean option ('true' or 'false').
+Enabling and disabling proxying per subnet is done via a Boolean option ('true' or 'false').
 Here is how you can disable proxying on a per-subnet basis:

 ``` bash
 maas $PROFILE subnet update $SUBNET_CIDR allow_proxy=false